What Happens If A Parent Fails A Drug Test In A Custody Case?

 A non-exhaustive list of the types of drug and alcohol tests includes: substance abuse evaluations, computerized assessment tools, breathalyzer tests (some of which can be installed in one’s vehicle so as to prevent the vehicle from starting without the driver first providing a breath sample), and tests using a sample of sweat from the subject.
 Drug tests might involve testing a sample of the subject’s hair, urine, or blood.
 Other ways of testing or finding information about substance abuse risk are set forth below.

 For more information on Failing A Drug Test In A Custody Case, an initial consultation is your next best step.
-Get the information and legal answers you are seeking by calling (801) 616-3301 today.
+Contact Us online or call us to arrange a consultation at (801) 616-3301 today.